-Here in Canada, I find the fact that Easter arrives in early spring very significant and to me, it clearly symbolizes new beginnings.
+Here in Canada, I find that Easter arriving in early spring if very significant and to me, it clearly symbolizes new beginnings.

 As described by Wikipedia, “Easter is a festival and holiday celebrating the resurrection of Jesus from the dead, described in The New Testament as having occurred on the third day after his burial following his crucifixion by the Romans at Cavalry.